BELARUS: "Go Away Lukashenko" Protests Hits Minsk Despite Ban - KDRTV

 Since the commencement of protests in the country, four people have been killed and those detained by police have reported that they are being tortured

-Like KDRTV Page.
-Subscribe to KDRTV Newsletter.
+Click to Support KDRTV by Donating.
 Advertise with us.
-Send us inquiries, press releases.
+Contact.
+Us, press releases.